NigerOfficial Name: Republic of Niger

 As vaccine preventable illnesses are common in Niger, all routine immunizations recommended by the CDC in the US should be up to date before traveling to Niger.

 Extremely high levels of malaria transmission occur in all areas south of the Sahara and in some cities and towns within the desert areas.
 Plasmodium falciparum, the most dangerous and potentially fatal strain of malaria, is the predominant type found in Niger.
 Due to the high risk of malaria, the CDC advises that even short-term travelers to Niger take anti malarial drugs.
 The drugs recommended include: mefloquine (Lariam™), doxycycline, or atovaquone/proguanil (Malarone™).
 Chloroquine is not effective for most strains of African malaria and should not be used.
 You should take appropriate anti-malarials with you to Niger as often the drugs sold in local pharmacies are not effective or are counterfeit.
 The CDC has determined that a traveler who is on an appropriate anti-malarial drug has a greatly reduced chance of contracting the disease.
-Other personal protective measures, such as the use of insect repellents on the skin and on clothing as well as insecticide treated bed nets markedly reduce the malaria risk.
-Travelers who become ill with a fever or flu-like illness while traveling in a malaria-risk area, and up to one year after returning home, should seek prompt medical attention and tell the physician their travel history and what anti-malarial drugs they have been taking.
+Other personal protective measures, such as the use of insect repellents on the skin and on clothing as well as insecticide treated bed nets markedly reduce the risk of malaria and other insect borne infections such as yellow fever and tick fevers.
+Complications of malaria can be severe and often fatal.
+The risk of death or permanent disability associated with malaria infection is far greater than the rare potential side effects of antimalarial medication.
+Travelers, who become ill with a fever or flu-like illness while traveling in a malaria-risk area, and up to one year after returning home, should seek prompt medical attention and tell the physician their travel history and what anti-malarial drugs they have been taking.

 Yellow fever occurs in the southern (non-desert) areas of Niger.
 This is another mosquito-borne illness for which preventing mosquito bites is important.
 Yellow fever immunization is required for travelers over one year of age and should be obtained prior to arrival in Niger.